ajmeyghani/toaster/README.md

 - [x] Setup TestCafe, add some e2e tests.
 - [x] Figure out how to deal with umd if multiple index and toaster are loaded.
 - [x] Allow animation type in doc page.
+- [ ] Make it easier to maintain CSS styles in css or js implementations.
+- [ ] Add events?
 - [ ] Add more e2e tests.
 - [ ] Add unit tests.
-- [ ] Add events
+- [ ] Add travis? + sauce labs?
-- [ ] Make it easier to maintain CSS styles in css or js implementations.